Overview

 junction rules.

-- Finish with short circuit problems where students calculate an unknown current or p.d. and justify
+- Finish with short circuit problems where you calculate an unknown current or p.d. and justify

 the reasoning using Kirchhoff’s laws.

-- Ask students to decide whether a given meter has been connected correctly and explain why.
+- Check whether you can decide whether a given meter has been connected correctly and explain why.

 Q = It to check whether they understand current as rate of charge